ARMmbed/mbed-webapp-example/docs/README.md

 ## Requirements
 - Java 8
 - Maven 3.x
-- mbed DS - where the example application connects to
+- mbed DS - to which the example application connects.

 ## Build: